flathub/org.godotengine.Godot/README.md

 This version of Godot is built with special [permissions](https://github.com/flathub/org.godotengine.Godot/blob/394f81c3310b82f5069ea917bb21f49888f818c6/org.godotengine.Godot.yaml#L46) to be able to run commands on the host system outside of the sandbox via [flatpak-spawn](https://docs.flatpak.org/en/latest/flatpak-command-reference.html#flatpak-spawn).
 This is done by prefixing the command with `flatpak-spawn --host`.
 For example, if you want to run `gnome-terminal` on the host system outside of the sandbox, you can do so by running `flatpak-spawn --host gnome-terminal`.

-To use the built-in Blender importer, a script named `blender` should be placed in a directory of your choosing and must contain the following contents:
+To use the built-in Blender importer, a script exactly named `blender` should be placed in a directory of your choosing and must contain the following contents:
 ```
 #!/bin/bash

 flatpak-spawn --host blender "$@"
 ```

-Then make the script executable using `chmod +x blender` and configure the path to the Blender script in the Editor Settings (**Filesystem > Import > Blender > Blender 3 Path**).
+Then make the script executable using `chmod +x blender` and configure the path to the directory containing the Blender script in the Editor Settings (**Filesystem > Import > Blender > Blender 3 Path**).

 ## Using an external script editor